dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 File structure
 --------------

-To organize our files, we're gonna split in mainly two folders:
+To organize our files, we're gonna split into mainly two folders:

 .. code-block:: none